 iPublications is a student literary organization that showcases student poetry, prose, and artwork by organizing student readings and publishing the annual student literary magazine, A Certain Slant.

-The Mount Observer, which is a student run newspaper, is available in print and on the web.
-They also highlight stories on Facebook and Twitter.
+The Mount Observer, a student-run newspaper, is available in print and on the web.
+The Mount Observer also highlights stories on Facebook and Twitter.

 Each year during the spring election, a full-time1 student is elected to serve a one-year term as student trustee.
 This individual is a voting representative who serves on the 11-member MWCC Board of Trustees.
 This board is the governing body of the college and makes major decisions about policies for the institution.
 The student trustee provides student representation on the board and presents the voice of the students about various campus concerns, as well as broader issues in public higher education.